 It began as a tiny seed planted in passion for supporting survivors of domestic violence and of sustainability from a post-consumer space.

-What began as tiny seed has grown and matured into what we now know today.
+What began as a tiny seed has grown and matured into what we now know today.

 "To say that Undestructable was born solely with the hope of helping survivors or solely around sustainable products would be a gross inaccuracy.
 One is not exclusive from the other within Undestructable.
 There are far too many parallels.
 The concept that all things are disposable in our country spans from hard goods to human beings.
 This needs to change."

 As a survivor and leader, she is always working to help women rediscover their value and define their purpose.

 Kate Berry is an ambidextrous introvert who hails from Whitefish, Montana.
 By day, she’s a Program Coordinator and Educator with the Nate Chute Foundation for Suicide Prevention and by night she officiates adventure elopements.
 Somewhere in there, she also finds time to dedicate to earning her Masters in Social Work from Florida State University.
 Kate is a firm believer in the power of transformative justice and is committed to creating healing spaces where people are free to reclaim their stories and sense of self.
 When she’s not planting seeds of hope and shaking up old systems, you can find her with a nose in a book or hanging out with her partner, son, and their 4-legged creatures.

 We’re proud to be a group of movers and shakers.